earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week03/lidar-raster-intro/2017-02-01-raster04-open-lidar-raster-data-r.md

 ```

 Notice this string contains an element called **units=m**.
 This means the units
 are in meters.
-We won't get into too much detail about coordinate refence strings
+We won't get into too much detail about coordinate reference strings
 in this weeks class but they are important to be familiar with when working with spatial
 data.
 We will cover them in more detail during the semester!